-This tutorial will show you how to make broderie anglaise lace.
+In this tutorial I’ll show you how to make broderie anglaise lace by hand.

 Broderie anglaise lace is a kind of cutwork or whitework lace.
-Sometimes it is also called Madeira lace, Swiss embroidery, or Englisch embroidery.
+Broderie anglaise is also called eyelet lace, Madeira lace, Swiss embroidery or English embroidery.

-In this tutorial, I’ve used unmercerized cotton thread for a not shiny surface as seen in early victorian broderie anglaise.
-Picture of 1855 broderie anglaise lace.
+In this tutorial, I used non-shiny unmercerized cotton thread which was used in Victorian broderie anglaise: 1855 broderie anglaise lace.

 - white cotton fabric